Guest blog written by, Mar García (The Bold Mom)

 Our mind runs “comfort ruts” we’ve been building along our lives.
 Influenced by a million factors.
 But sometimes, it only takes a right word, a perfect thought to break into pieces the way your mind complains about something, torturing you and making you miserable.
 Sometimes, you only need to put down (slowly…) your ego and accept you are the owner of your mind, and so the way you face and react to every rock in the way.

-From Spain(born in Barcelona), now residing in Michigan.
+From Spain(born in Barcelona).
 An illustrator and columnist focused on introspection, self-knowledge, psychology, and parenting.

 Mar Garcia has a watercolor published book for little children titled, “ESTRELLAS ¿DÓNDE ESTÁIS?”